China to Unveil Priorities for Coming 5 Years at Major Annual Political Meeting

 China is likely to drop its headline growth target to a record low, predicted Neil Thomas and Lobsang Tsering, policy experts at the Asia Society.
 It will be significant as a step in a “shift from high-speed to high-quality growth,” they wrote.

+Lou highlighted the Communist Party’s push for unity several times during the press conference and credited past five-year plans with delivering not only rapid economic growth but also long-term stability, a major concern of party leaders.

+A Chinese paramilitary policeman stands guard on Tiananmen Square near the Great Hall of the People, in Beijing, China, Wednesday, March 4, 2026.
+Personnel movements are not expected

-China’s legislature dismissed 19 members last week, after a highly publicized removal of two of its most senior generals in January.
+China’s legislature dismissed 19 members last week, after a highly publicized removal of two of the country’s most senior generals in January.

 Now, only one member remains of the powerful Central Military Commission, which controls the military, but policy experts say they do not expect any personnel announcements in the upcoming Two Sessions.
 Observers like to closely watch attendance for any signs of possible purges, however.

-Xi Jinping has removed possibly up to 100 senior officials in the People’s Liberation Army in the past four years, according to new research from the Center for Strategic Studies, with the most prominent being General Zhang Youxia in January.
+Xi Jinping has removed possibly up to 100 senior officials in the People’s Liberation Army in the past four years, according to the Center for Strategic Studies, with the most prominent being General Zhang Youxia in January.

 Yet, there is likely no great rush from the leadership to find a replacement.